manasa-arun/python/content/en/Tips/or-keyword-in-python.md

 here we got output only p why because now `a[i] is y` so before y letters can display in `python shiksha` word.

 ## Summary
-In this tutorial we learnt about Python `or` keyword usage and examples to better understand
+In this tutorial we learnt about Python `or` keyword usage with the help of simple examples.